-Clif Bar & Company has developed the Clif Bar Family Foundation with the mission of increasing opportunities for outdoor activity, reducing environmental health hazards, building stronger communities, creating a robust healthy food system, and protecting earth’s beauty and bounty.
+Clif Bar & Company has developed the Clif Bar Family Foundation with the mission of increasing opportunities for outdoor activity, reducing environmental health hazards, building stronger communities, creating a robust healthy food system, and protecting the earth’s beauty and bounty.
 Seed Matters is one of the foundation’s special initiatives, advocating for the protection and improvement of organic seeds.

 The Ten Essentials #5 and #6: Fire and First Aid Supplies

-While gathering your fire starting supplies, be sure also to gather some dried leaves and pine needles.
+While gathering your fire-starting supplies, be sure also to gather some dried leaves and pine needles.
 These items produce a lot of smoke.
 Rescuers will look for smoke when they are searching for you.
 Place the leaves and needles on the fire, in small quantities, after the fire is successfully built.

 Heat sources may come from a match, lighter, or even a flint and steel.
-Carrying a fire starting kit in your backpack, once again, saves time and precious energy.
+Carrying a fire-starting kit in your backpack, once again, saves time and precious energy.
 Fire starting kits include both tinder and a heat source.
 When shopping for a fire starting kit, consider SOL Fire Starting Kits by the Tender Corporation.

-The Tender Corporation is working for the Greater Good.
-It supports organizations like The American Hiking Society and National Trail Days for the betterment of trails and natural landscapes.
+The Tender Corporation is working for the greater good.
+It supports organizations like the American Hiking Society and National Trail Days for the betterment of trails and natural landscapes.
 They have a dedicated and permanent endowment created to assist New Hampshire undergraduate students pursuing environmental studies in such areas as ocean science, forestry, wildlife biology, and botany.
 The Tender Corporation also sponsors Trips for Kids by providing medical kits and medical refills.
 Trips for Kids gives kids the opportunity to experience nature from the seat of a mountain bike.

-The Ten Essentials #7: Navigation – Map and Compass
+The Ten Essentials #7: Navigation